steqeq/0000/docs/sphinx/release/gpu_os_support.md

 |Radeon™ R9 Fury   | Fiji           |ROCm|gfx803                                                               |Community                            |Unsupported|

 ### Products in ROCm
+ROCm software support varies by GPU type and Operating System.
+ROCm ecosystem products are three software stack enablement levels that correspond as described below:

-- ROCm software product include all software that is part of the ROCm ecosystem.
+- ROCm includes all software that is part of the ROCm ecosystem.
 Please see [article](link) for details of ROCm.
-- HIP SDK software products includes the HIP Runtime and a selection of GPU libraries for compute.
+- HIP SDK includes the HIP Runtime and a selection of GPU libraries for compute.
 Please see [article](link) for details of HIP SDK.
-- HIP software product supported GPUs enable use of the HIP Runtime
+- HIP enables the use of the HIP Runtime only.

 ### GPU Support Levels

 GPU support levels in ROCm:

-- Supported
+- Supported - AMD enables these GPUs in our software distributions for the corresponding ROCm product.
-- Unsupported - This configuration
+- Unsupported - This configuration is not enabled in our software distributions.
-- Deprecated - support will be removed in a future release.
+- Deprecated - Support will be removed in a future release.
-- Community
+- Community - AMD does not enable these GPUs in our software distributions but end users are free to enable these GPUs themselves.

 ## CPU Support